Valentine's Day Chinese

 Falling On The 7Th Day Of The 7Th Lunar Month, The Qixi Festival, Or Double Seventh.

-Valentine's day doesn't take place, there are several charming customs associated with this romantic day.
+This is the last day of spring festival (also known as lunar new year).
 Web while valentine’s day is on february 14 in other parts of the world, china celebrates its version during the qixi festival, which falls on the seventh day of the seventh month of the lunar calendar.